tfsumon/byteboltsec-hugo-test/content/english/blog/third-party-data-breach.md

 image: "images/blog/third-party-data-breach.png"
 description: "Discover how to prevent a third-party data breach.
 Learn ten ways to reduce the risk of a third-party data breach happening to you."
 author: "Breachsense"
-tags: ["third party risk", "prevention"]
+tags: ["Third-Party Risk", "Data Breach"]
 h1: "How to Prevent Third-party Data Breaches"
 intro1: "Are you worried about experiencing a data breach through a third party?
 Wondering how to prevent third-party data breaches?"
 intro2: "It’s no surprise.
 The situation is jaw-droppingly scary, after all."